-The Company is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the EURO (EUR) and Mauritian Rupee (MUR).
-Consequently, the Company is exposed to the risks that the exchange rate of the United States Dollar (USD) relative to the EUR and MUR may change in a manner which has a material effect on the reported values of the Company's assets and liabilities which are in these currencies.
-The Company does not use any financial instruments to hedge its foreign exchange risk.
+The Sub-fund is exposed to foreign exchange risk arising from its currency exposures, primarily with respect to the United States Dollar (USD) and South Africa Rand (ZAR).
+Consequently, the Sub-fund is exposed to the risks that the exchange rate of the Euro (EUR) relative to the USD and ZAR may change in a manner which has a material effect on the reported values of the Sub-fund assets and liabilities which are in these currencies.
+The Sub-fund does not use any financial instruments to hedge its foreign exchange risk.

-The Company manages its foreign currency exposures by forecasting its need for foreign currencies.
+The Sub-fund manages its foreign currency exposures by forecasting its need for foreign currencies and also entered into derivative options to mitigate foreign currency risk exposure.

-Foreign currencies denominated financial assets and liability which expose the Company to currency risks are disclosed below.
+Foreign currencies denominated financial assets and liabilities which expose the Sub-fund to currency risks are disclosed below.